mca91/ITEWR_DC_Course/chapter2.md

 --- type:NormalExercise lang:r xp: skills: key:673ab4d8fc
 ## Regression IV: Class Size and Test Score

-We now go back to the model including an intercept.
-The estimated regression line was
+We now go back to the simple model including an intercept.
+The estimated regression line for `mod` was

 $$ \widehat{TestScore} = 567.43 - 7.15 \times ClassSize, \, R^2 = 0.89, \, SER=15.19 $$

+*Again, you can check this as `mod` is available in your working environment)*

 *** =instructions
--
+- Compute $SSR$, the sum of squared residuals and save it to `ssr`.
+Hint: This can be solved using formulas or the

 *** =hint